-Mental health disorders are real, common and treatable.
+Mental health awareness is important because while mental disorders are common and treatable, they often go undiagnosed.
 It is estimated that approximately 1 in 5 American adults — nearly 44 million people — will experience a diagnosable mental health disorder in a given year.

 Here are signs you may need to seek help: